 Team charter canvas

-So, you’ve gathered a team of unusual suspects and diverse characters.
+So, you've gathered a team of unusual suspects and diverse characters.
 How will you agree on your goals, expectations, and values?
 And how will you deal with challenging situations?
 Design a team charter together to avoid unnecessary counter productivity or unwanted surprises.
-And basically it is good to know who you are travelling with!
+And basically, it is good to know who you are traveling with!
 The Team Charter Canvas was created by the Design A Better Business Team based on ideas developed at CCA.

 Before you start

 Let everyone do a short introduction.
 The person speaking should be standing.
 Another way is to have everybody make one simple visual of who they are, what is important for them, and what they strive for.
-This is a great way to getting to know each other and for breaking the ice!
+This is a great way of getting to know each other and for breaking the ice!

 - Arrange a relaxed, positive and private environment

 - Have markers (with a fine tip), sticky notes and paper for everybody

 - Print or draw the canvas on a big sheet of paper

 - Allow yourself 30-45 minutes of undisturbed time

 You don’t always get to decide with whom you work with.
 Even if you do, there’s no guarantee that you’ll be successful.
 Conflicts of interest and differing values or goals often get in the way of a team’s progress.